 From here your team is ready to create rightsizing policies that match your priorities and begin to action rightsizing recommendations via Jira Service Management and Jira Software.
 New to Cloudability?
 Sign up for a free trial today!

-You can also learn more about the State of FinOps report along with understanding how Cloudability complements FinOps best practices in our webinar with the FinOps Foundation on February 25th.
+You can also learn more about the State of FinOps report along with understanding how Cloudability complements FinOps best practices in our on-demand webinar with the FinOps Foundation.